souldern/souldern.github.io/home/announcements/covid-19.md

 debit / credit card.

-If you know someone who cannot, or will not leave the house, and needs help, then please introduce yourseslf and offer your support.
+If you know someone who cannot, or will not leave the house, and needs help, then please introduce yourself and offer your support.
 Please help each other in this time of need.
 Please try to make sure you help neighbours who you know personally.